FranzZemen/bsh-jasker/README.md

 ## Notes:

 - Uses bunyan as a logging system.

 If youre not used to bunyan and want to parse logs, install bunyan -g and pipe output to bunyan (see docs).

+Supports setting the bunyan streams array for Jasker core classes.
+See bunyan on how to structure the array.

 ## Current Functionality:

+### Since v0.0.13

+  - Define the bunyan streams array to use for logging.
+If not provided, uses process.stdout

+### Since v0.0.12

   - Create JaskerMap
   - Create a simple state map consisting of static next states
   - Supports cloning for multiple downstream states (flow splits)

 ## Sample Application